Short History Of The (Packaging-Free) Supermarket

 In 2014, zero-waste grocery shopping blew up in the popular media when Original Unverpackt (Berlin) launched its succesful crowdfunding campaign.
 Unverpackt Kiel opened in February of 2014 as Germany’s first packaging-free shop.

-Also in 2014, some (European) organic grocery shops evolved into bigger organic supermarkets, look at for example the EkoPlaza franchise (Netherlands, 2010).
+Also in 2014, some (European) organic grocery shops evolved into bigger organic supermarkets, look at for example the EkoPlaza franchise (Netherlands, since 2010).

 In 2015 it became possible to scan articles using a smartphone app at some Albert Heijn (Netherlands) supermarkets.
 Between 2008 and 2016, the worldwide amount of self-checkout devices grew from 92,600 to 468,500.
 (Sources: Statistic Brain , LPM Insider , Wikipedia).